openebs-archive/openebs-docs/docs/using_minikube.md

     export CHANGE_MINIKUBE_NONE_USER=true
     export KUBECONFIG=$HOME/.kube/config

-On your Ubuntu host, start minikube.
+5. Start minikube.

     sudo -E minikube start --vm-driver=none

-### Verify that minikube is configured
+### Verifying that minikube is Configured

-Check that minikube is configured and it has started using the following commands. :
+Check that minikube is configured and is using the following commands.

     minikube status

-When minikube is configured properly, *minikube status* will display the following output.
+When minikube is configured, *minikube status* will display the following output.

     minikube: Running
     cluster: Running